Skip to main content

 National Housing Survey

-The Fannie Mae (FNMA/OTCQB) Home Purchase Sentiment Index® (HPSI) increased 0.6 points in August to 72.1, as consumers reported significantly greater optimism about the future direction of mortgage rates despite showing little change in overall homebuying sentiment.
-In August, a survey-high 39% of consumers said they expect mortgage rates to decline in the next 12 months, up from 29% the month prior.
-This compares to 35% who expect mortgage rates to stay the same and 26% who expect rates to increase.
-A greater share of consumers also indicated that they expect home prices to decrease over the next 12 months, although the plurality continues to expect prices to increase.
-Despite the improved affordability outlook, consumers’ perception of homebuying conditions remained unchanged, with only 17% indicating it’s a good time to buy a home.
-While in aggregate 65% believe it’s a good time to sell a home, interesting regional variations, including a significant gap between respondents in the South and Northeast regions, likely demonstrate ongoing supply dynamics and differences in the inventories of homes for sale from market to market.
-The full index is up 5.2 points year over year.
+WASHINGTON, DC – The Fannie Mae Home Purchase Sentiment Index® (HPSI) increased 1.8 points in September to 73.9, its highest level in more than two years, as consumers reported survey-high optimism that mortgage rates will decline over the next 12 months.
+In September, a record 42% of consumers said they expect mortgage rates to decline, up from 39% the month prior and 24% in June.
+This compares to 31% who expect mortgage rates to stay the same and 27% who expect rates to increase.
+However, a plurality of consumers also indicated that they expect home prices to increase over the next 12 months, which would offset some of the expected rate-driven improvement to affordability.
+Respondents’ perception of homebuying conditions ticked up slightly this month but remains not far from its all-time low, with only 19% indicating it’s a good time to buy a home.
+On the flip side, 65 percent of consumers think it’s a good time to sell a home.
+The full index is up 9.4 points year over year.

 On the right rail of this webpage, you will find a news release with highlights from the HPSI and National Housing Survey results, the latest Data Release highlighting the consumer attitudinal indicators, month-over-month key indicator data, an overview and white paper about the HPSI, technical notes providing in-depth information about the National Housing Survey methodology, the questionnaire used for the survey, and a comparative assessment of Fannie Mae’s National Housing Survey and other consumer surveys.